-Only the Elisa trial in Finland, dated July 2018, can be referenced as an important 5G pilot and get a category 1.
-The vast majority of trials (3/4) can be qualified as category 3 (small tests or demonstrators), and less than one fourth of them can be considered as intermediate (category 2).
+The Elisa trial in Finland and the Austrian T-Mobile launch in March 2019, are the most important 5G pilots/deployments.
+Only 5% of the trials get a category 1.
+The vast majority of trials (71%) can be qualified as category 3 (small tests or demonstrators), and one fourth of them can be considered as intermediate (category 2).